 At the time, the medical guidelines for migraine prevention were beta blockers followed by anti-epileptic drugs.
 As my blood pressure had always been low I assumed I couldn't take beta blockers as one of their side-effects was to lower blood pressure.

-I was lucky enough that good quality scientific and clinical research could inform me on safe opportunities to be treated very effectively in ways that better fit my needs, such as with vitamins, food supplements, alternative medicines.
+I was lucky enough that good quality scientific and clinical research could inform me on safe opportunities to be treated very effectively in ways that better fit my needs, such as with vitamins, food supplements in this case.

 Do you have a family history of stroke or have you been told you have chronic bronchitis?
 Did your mother develop macular degeneration?
 Does your cousin have a child with a rare disease?
 Did your father have Parkinson?